 We’ve stayed in Airbnbs all around the world.
-From unique stays, to budget-friendly accommodation where we stayed with locals, to plush villas with a pool, we truly think Airbnb is a great option for many different kinds of trips.
+From unique stays, to budget-friendly accommodation with locals, to plush villas with a pool, and opportunities for long-term stays, we truly think Airbnb is a great option for many different kinds of trips.

-But we’re also going to share why we love Airbnb, our top tips for finding the best stays, and when you shouldn’t stay in an Airbnb.
-(Yes, there are times that it is not a good idea!)
+We’re going to share why we love Airbnb, hacks for finding the best stays, and when you shouldn’t stay in an Airbnb.
+(Yes, there are times that it is definitely not a good idea!)

 But first things first… Is anybody wondering what exactly is Airbnb?